jaimiles23/Multiplication-Medley/README.md

 ### Natural language understanding
-Applications train Alexa's neural net to assign user utterances to application specific intents.
+Skills train Alexa's neural net to assign user utterances to specific intents.
 The neural net is trained with 3 pieces of information for each intent:
 1. Intent Name
-2. Slots
+1. Slots
-3. Sample Utterances
+1. Sample Utterances

-Intent slots represent specific information that the user must provide for each intent.
+Intent slots represent specific information for the specified intent.
 For instance, if the user wants to start Speed Challenge on easy difficulty, they must provide the 'easy' slot in their intent.
 A sample utterance follows:
 > "Start Speed Challenge on easy difficulty."

-The following code block shows the training data for the Speed Challenge Intent.
+The following code block shows the training data for the Start Speed Challenge Intent.
 ```json
 "name": "StartSpeedChallengeIntent",
     "slots": [